 - Textures: Smooth, corrugated, or embossed finishes enhance visual appeal for commercial and residential applications.

-- Coatings: PVDF or polyester coatings provide durability and UV resistance, tailored for the UAE’s climate.
+- Coatings: PVDF or polyester coatings provide durability and UV resistance, tailored for DUBAI’s climate.

 Core Materials